Your basket is currently empty!

 Let’s review the recommended oral dosages of ivermectin for various conditions.

-To ensure effective parasite elimination, you’ll want to follow the retreatment guidelines closely.
+To ensure effective parasite elimination, follow the retreatment guidelines closely.

-A single 0.2 mg/kg dose taken on an empty stomach for strongyloidiasis treatment is typically sufficient.
+A single 0.2 mg/kg dose administered on an empty stomach is typically sufficient for treating strongyloidiasis.

 Pay attention to the specific dosage amounts based on body weight ranges.